luoxisteven/Learning-Notes/notes-en/Docker&k8s.md

         - A Full Sets of Application
         - Including backend, frontend, Pods, Deployments, Services
     - Pod
-        - It is the smallest deployable unit
+        - It is the smallest deployable unit.
         - Can have one container (More common), or more than one container (Less common, shared resources)
         - Sharing IP, Shared Volumes (Storage Disk)
         - Sharing Lifecycles (when creation and destory)